Poufy/YDers/README.md

 - [ ] SIGNUP/LOGIN in order to submit the form

 - [ ] A seperate route for admins to be able to easily make post/delete/update requests

+# Problems

+Fetching the data:

+Possible Solutions:

+	- waiting for the data to be fetched entirely then loading the page and passing the data to the ejs file (slows down the website)

+	- Learning and using Ajax to make fetch requests on the client side and update the DOM without having to reload the page (Good solution but needs learning Ajax)